dottedmag/control/README.md

 # dnscontrol-control

-This utility checks that records specified in dnscontrol configuration file are actually resolvable properly.
+This utility checks that records specified in dnscontrol configuration file are properly resolvable.

 ## Usage